How Long Is 200 Feet

 • Q: How long would it take to walk 200 feet?

 • A: This depends on your walking speed.
 An average walking speed is about 3 miles per hour, which translates to roughly 150 feet per minute or 2.5 feet per second.
-Therefore, it would take approximately 200 feet / (2.5 feet/second) = 80 seconds to walk 200 feet at an average pace.
-However, this time can vary depending on terrain, your fitness level, and other factors.
+Because of this, it would take approximately 200 feet / (2.5 feet/second) = 80 seconds to walk 200 feet at an average pace.
+On the flip side, this time can vary depending on terrain, your fitness level, and other factors.

 • Q: Is 200 feet a long distance?